Do Go On - 126 - Virginia Hall: The Limping Lady

 It's not.

-So that's what I'm guessing it was like.
+I'm guessing it was not answer.

 Any further clues?

-Are we likely to get this or should we just wrap it up?
+Are we likely to get this, or should we just wrap it up?

 Probably not.